jlucartc/AppOnibusFlinkBackEnd/README.md

 2. Don't forget to fill in all configuration files mentioned in this guide.<br>
 3. There should be at least one `Kafka` container running in the port range from `60000` through `60004`.
 If there's none, the brokers will not be discovered by the application.
+4. The code sections where I display the environment variables may be outdated, so make sure to check the `.env` files to see what really needs to be filled.
+5. `Zookeeper` and `Postgres` services are not ready for scaling yet.

 ## Kafka and Flink Setup

 This job needs some configuration variables to be set on the environment.
 These variables will configure Kafka consumers and producers, Flink connectors and pipeline behaviour.
 Here's a simple guide to each group of variables.
-You may find all these variables in a single file in `src/main/scala/github/jlucartc/Env/.env.model`.
-If you'd rather put these variables manually in some place like `/etc/profile.d/` or so, there's a `src/main/scala/github/jlucartc/Env/env.sh.model` file.
+You may find all these variables in a single file in `src/main/scala/github/jlucartc/Env/.env.model`[(here)](src/main/scala/github/jlucartc/Env/.env.model).
+If you'd rather put these variables manually in some place like `/etc/profile.d/` or so, there's a `src/main/scala/github/jlucartc/Env/env.sh.model`[(here)](src/main/scala/github/jlucartc/Env/env.sh.model) file.

 #### MQTT variables configuration
 MQTT is an [application layer protocol](https://en.wikipedia.org/wiki/MQTT) which is of common use in IoT communication.